top of page

 Topic/ Title: Transformative Abstract-Visual Meditation (TAM): Stimulating Creativity with Art for Wellbeing

-Research Centre: Transart Institute for Creative Research (TT), Institute of Art and Technology/ Contemporary Art Lab, Institute for Health Research (IHR)
+Research Centre: Institute of Art and Technology/ Contemporary Art Lab/Institute for Health Research (IHR)/ Mental Wellbeing Research Group

-Field: An interdisciplinary study combining Contemporary Arts, Aesthetic, Psychology, Visual Communication, and Wellbeing
+Field: An interdisciplinary study combining Contemporary Arts, Aesthetic, Psychology, Visual Perception and Cognition, Expanded Photography, and Wellbeing

 Potential Advisor: